Dad and Baby Bonding

 “If your baby is old enough to be eating solid food, you might as well be the maitre d’.
 It’s entertaining — see the food go in, and watch it come right back out!” // www.babycenter.com

 Change a Diaper

-Get in he men and prepare to get your hands dirty!
-I remember saying “there is no way I can change a diaper!”, but once you get started it’ not as bad as you would line.
-It’s great for a number of reasons, not the least of which includes the contact time, you’ll feel more at ease to talk to the little one, and more.
+Get in there men and prepare to get your hands dirty!
+I remember saying “there is no way I can change a diaper!”, but once you get started it’s not as bad as you would think.
+It’s great for a number of reasons, not the least of which includes the contact time, you’ll feel more at ease to talk to the little one, more and more.

 When the Times get Tough (or Cold)

 “Nobody wants their baby to get sick, but there’s nothing like an illness to prove how much the little guy really needs you.
 A night spent rocking a sick child will make you painfully, preciously aware of what parenting is all about.” // www.babycenter.com

 I’m not talking about working out at the local gym.

 Anyone here seen those “got a door, got a gym!” infomercials?